ambercouch/ac-wordpress-composer/wp-content/plugins/iq-block-country/readme.txt

 * Upon checking an IP address of your visitor this IP address is only used to convert it to the country it belongs to and is not logged.
 We have no way to link a visitors IP address to your website.
   What is logged is your API Key and the Website URL making the request.

-If you decide to purchase the GeoIP API key your PayPal account will be charged by PayPal on a yearly basis.
-If you want to cancel your subscription you can cancel the subscription at the PayPal website.
+If you decide to purchase the GeoIP API key your chosen payment account will be charged by on a time basis.
+This subscription will not renew itself unless you subscribed to our service prior to September 2024.
-If no payments are made by PayPal your API key will automatically expire.

 Privacy policy regarding this service specific can be found here: https://webence.nl/wp-content/uploads/2022/06/Privacy-Policy-Webence-API.pdf